redhat-cop/infra.aap_configuration/roles/hosts/README.md

 ## Description

-An Ansible Role to add hosts on Ansible Controller.
+An Ansible Role to add/update/remove hosts on Ansible Controller.

 ## Requirements